 The Bogan Shire Council agreed to part with it, provided Caloundra replaced A2-1022 with another Iroquois.
 The recovery team repaired a donor aircraft from McDermott Aviation Cooroy that had been written off, to display standard and were able to comply with their request.

-The Caloundra Sub-Branch has a significant military collection and is expanding constantly, so a military icon such as A2-1022 is an appropriate acquisition.
+The Caloundra Sub Branch has a significant military collection and is expanding constantly, so a military icon such as A2-1022 was an appropriate acquisition.